Debate on "Is the Infrastructure Sector Really Necessary?"

 Author: Leo Li

-Former Chief Architect at DiDi and CTO at MeiQia, currently Co-Founder and CEO of ClapDB.com
+Former Chief Architect at DiDi, CTO at MeiQia, and currently Co-Founder and CEO of ClapDB.com

 Translator's note: ClapDB is a startup company that offers a serverless DB SaaS product for data analysis.